vincehacks/NodeJS/NodeTraining/README.md

 app.listen(3000);
 `

+- What is different here is that express is a function we store in app
 - .get : HTTP method for which the middleware function applies
 - '/' : Path (route) for which the middleware function applies
 - function(req,res,next): The middleware function
-- req: HTTP request argument to the function
+- req: HTTP request argument to the function (FROM CLIENT TO SERVER)
-- res: HTTP response argument to the function
+- res: HTTP response argument to the function (FROM SERVER BACK TO CLIENT)
 - next: Callback argument to the next middleware function
 - req, res, and next are parameter names used by convention, though actual parameter names do not matter in javascript